Actively Northwest Neighborhood: Seattle’s Queen Anne

 - Make a quick left onto Highland, where you’ll soon reach Kerry Park.

 After you complete the loop, push yourself even further by trying a few of our Kerry Park workout with a view exercises.
-Or, if you’re looking to incorporate more of Queen Anne’s elevation into your workout, try one of these three stair workouts mapped by Seattle Stairs.

 The Food Stop: Homegrown